mbudm/fotopia-serverless/README.md

 - `sls deploy -s dev` Deploy to dev stage environment
 - `yarn functional-dev` Run functional tests against the dev stage stack
 - `sls deploy -s prod` Deploy to prod stage environment

+### Removing, using 'alpha' stage
+Sometimes you need to remove your stack and start again.
+If you are using the `travis.yml` spac this is as easy as adding 'redeploy' to your commit message or travis-ci trigger.

+`travis.yml` uses conditionals to pick up branch and commit info and decide what build to run.
+I use an alpha branch to try out experimental stuff.

 ### Required environment vars for deployting or removing via CI/CD